murilobnt/foxer/.github/readme.md

 This tool will help you focus on the game.
 All you have to do is to create your own scenes and to set up the main method.

-> Note check out the [wiki](https://github.com/murilobnt/wiki) for commpiling instructions.
+> Note check out the [wiki](https://github.com/murilobnt/wiki) for compiling instructions.

 > Note: All lion pictures used by this readme were downloaded from <http://pngimagesfree.com>.

 ## Requires